 CJRU Radio (external link) is a licensed campus radio station and emergency broadcaster.
 This fee supports administration, memberships and licenses, promotions, music and community events, radio camps, workshops for newcomers and refugees, outreach and volunteer training.

 This fee provides financial support for a student refugee to study each year at TMU through World University Services Canada (WUSC).

 - Centre for Safer Sex and Sexual Violence Support

 Please review the following opportunities for financial support to students:

-- Student Financial Assistance: For more information on financial aid, please review the Student Financial Assistance Guide.
+- Student Financial Assistance: For more information on financial aid, please visit the Student Financial Assistance website.

 - Career Boost Program: TMU's on-campus employment program, Career Boost, is expected to continue to run over the spring/summer term.
 This is a great opportunity for eligible students to secure full-time employment with TMU.
 Please visit the Career Boost website for information on eligibility, application deadlines, and job opportunities.

 Some compulsory fees are charged on a mandatory basis for students in specific programs.

 For program specific compulsory fees, please refer to your tuition and fees by program.

 This fee supports the Architectural Science Student Society (external link, opens in new window) operations and social, non-academic programming to improve campus experiences of undergraduate architectural science students.